 He was much loved by his people because of his simplicity and accommodating posture.
-Probably because he didn’t give room for corruption and ineptitude, the nobility of Ogbomoso with the connivance of his half brother Itabiyi fabricated, hatched and plotted many lies and issues against him.
-The most common case was the murder case that he murdered his slave servant.
+Probably because he didn’t give room for corruption and ineptitude, the nobility of Ogbomoso with the connivance of his half-brother Itabiyi fabricated hatched and plotted many lies and issues against him.
+The most common case was the murder case in which he murdered his slave servant.

-Since there cannot be two Obas in the town, the old man had to settle at Pafa village, few kilometers from Ogbomoso where he died few years later.
+Since there cannot be two Obas in the town, the old man had to settle at Pafa village, a few kilometres from Ogbomoso where he died a few years later.

 20. BAALE ITABIYI ANDE OLANREWAJU (1914 – 1916)

-Oba Atanda Olayode I on framed up charges of murder with the assistance of his cousin, Itabiyi, despite his exoneration by court in Ibadan he was still exiled in Shaki.
+Oba Atanda Olayode I on framed-up charges of murder with the assistance of his cousin, Itabiyi, despite his exoneration by the court in Ibadan he was still exiled in Shaki.

-While Olayode was the son of Oba Odunaro, Itabiyi was the son of Oba Ojo Aburumaku who ruled after the former.
-With the backing of Oyo and the white men in post, Ogbomosos couldn’t talk and it was in the midst of that, that Itabiyi who plotted against his cousin came to power on the 19th May, 1914.
+While Olayode was the son of Oba Odunaro, Itabiyi was the son of Baale/Kakanfo Ojo Aburumaku who ruled after the former.
+With the backing of Oyo and the white men in the post, Ogbomosos couldn’t talk and it was in the midst of that, that Itabiyi who plotted against his cousin came to power on the 19th May 1914.

-Since Itabiyi ascended the throne through back door, his administration came under Oyo.
-For the two and half years on the throne, his major achievements was that a court was established.
+Since Itabiyi ascended the throne through the back door, his administration came under Oyo.
+For the two and half years on the throne, his major achievement was that a court was established.

 21. BAALE AFOLABI BELLO ALABI OYEWUMI AJAGUNGBADE II (1916 – 1940)

-Baale Alabi Bello Oyewumi en ex-serviceman of French speaking country who speaks French was considered the best choice from Oyewumi royal family.
+Baale Alabi Bello Oyewumi an ex-serviceman of a French-speaking country who speaks French was considered the best choice from Oyewumi royal family.

-During Baale Alabi Bello Oyewumi’s reign, posting of letter came into being with the erection of a small post office around Taki being run by a man by name Mr T.A.
+During Baale Alabi Bello Oyewumi’s reign, the posting of letters came into being with the erection of a small post office around Taki being run by a man by the name of Mr. T.A.
 Tackey a Ghanaian by birth and was equally in charge of telegram.
-It is from this name that Taki and Taki square derived its name.
+It is from this name that Taki and Taki Square derived its name.

 22. BAALE AMAO OYETUNDE (1940 – 1944)

-With his death, Ogbomosos were expecting his successor to be another progressive and forward looking, enlightened Baale.
+With his death, Ogbomosos were expecting his successor to be another progressive forward-looking, enlightened Baale.
 But the kingmakers were already becoming uncomfortable with the growing educated folks (the alakowes).

 In March 1940, Prince Amoo Oyetunji was chosen as the 22nd Soun of Ogbomoso.
-But Laoye family and the opposed elites under the umbrella of Ogbomoso Progressive Union (OPU) the emerging mouthpiece of the town also publicly backed an aspirant by name Prince Olanipekun, and jointly went to court but lost.
+But the exected lineage of Laoye family and the opposed elites under the umbrella of Ogbomoso Progressive Union (OPU) the emerging mouthpiece of the town also publicly backed an aspirant by the name of Prince Oke Olanipekun, and jointly went to court but lost.

-But eventually, in December, 1943 as a good as the elevation in chieftaincy and the honour Amoo Oyetunji gave our to opposing forces as a form of reconciliation, the reign of Baale Amao Oyetunde was eventually terminated by the London Privy Council Appeal Committee Judgement of 1944, which affirmed that ordinance and General orders should not supersede native laws and customs.
+But eventually, in December 1943 as a result of the elevation in chieftaincy and the honour Amoo Oyetunji gave out to opposing forces as a form of reconciliation, the reign of Baale Amao Oyetunde was eventually terminated by the London Privy Council Appeal Committee Judgement of 1944, which affirmed that ordinance and General orders should not supersede native laws and customs.

-Baale Amao Oyetunde lost the battle on the throne and was deposed.
+Baale Amao Oyetunde lost the battle for the throne and was deposed.
 As destined, so to say, Prince Oke Lanipekun, his uncle became Baale in October 1944.